Anthony Rizzo's road to stardom began with Red Sox

 “He’s taken on more.
 He should.
 He’s one of the faces of the franchise here.”

-As for the franchise that drafted him, Rizzo has good memories despite dealing with his illness here.
+As for the franchise that drafted him, Rizzo has good memories despite dealing with his illness there.
 He thinks Red Sox fans can appreciate what he’s been through.

 “I’m grateful,” he said.
 “Red Sox fans, I think, would say they were rooting for the Cubs in the World Series. ...
 I usually hear ‘Hey, we loved having you here.’
 I’m lucky to go from one storied franchise to another.”